PS239T/spring_2021/B_Install.md

 If you receive an "xcrun" error message, take a look at https://stackoverflow.com/questions/32893412/command-line-tools-not-working-os-x-el-capitan-macos-sierra-macos-high-sierra/32894314#32894314.

+However, GitBash is limited to Git related commands.
+Therefore, I strongly recommend also installing [Windows Subsystem](https://docs.microsoft.com/en-us/windows/wsl/).

 #### Mac OS X

 The default shell in all versions of Mac OS X is bash, so no need to install anything.
 You access bash from the Terminal (found in `/Applications/Utilities`).
 You may want to keep Terminal in your dock for this class.
+If you want to something advanced, then try [ZSH](https://ohmyz.sh/) (optional).

 #### Linux

 The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal and typing bash.
 There is no need to install anything.

 ## 2. Git

 Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on github.com.
 You will need a supported web browser (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

 #### Github account